nishchalnishant/Deep_learning_methods/0. Machine learning/0. Statistical concepts/readme.md

 **_Probability density function_**

-- probability density function (PDF) is used to define the random variable’s probability coming within a distinct range of values, as opposed to taking on any one value.
+- Probability density function (PDF) is used to define the random variable’s probability coming within a distinct range of values, as opposed to taking on any one value.
 - The function explains the probability density function of normal distribution and how mean and deviation exists.
-- defines the probability function representing the density of a continuous random variable lying between a specific range of values. https://byjus.com/maths/probability-density-function/
+- Defines the probability function representing the density of a continuous random variable lying between a specific range of values. https://byjus.com/maths/probability-density-function/

 **_Cumulative distributive function_**